 Marcus joined Gollancz as an Editor at the beginning of 2011, and is greatly enjoying the chance to work on the kind of books he’s always read.
 His shelves at home are groaning.
 Previously, he spent ten years as a bookseller for Blackwell’s, ending up as Sales Manager for their flagship London shop on Charing Cross Road.
 He lives with his partner, a historian and novelist, and their very small child, who is going to know more about SFF then anyone else at nursery.
 This may not be a good thing.

-Charlie Panayiotou (try pronouncing that) works as Assistant Editor for Gollancz.
+Charlie Panayiotou (try pronouncing that) works as Editorial Manager for Gollancz.
 Possibly the only person at Orion with a BSc, he spends too much money on CDs rather than just downloading everything and reads various Japanese comics.
+If you want to make friends with him, just tell him how much you hate The Big Bang Theory.

 Hannah is the newest member of the Marketing team.
 She is gently being coaxed in the world of SF by swapping geeking out at Arrested Development to knowing her Abercrombie from her Aaronovitch.
 Hannah can often be seen in the office eating other people’s snacks and asking Jen her 18th question of the day, whilst working on trying to make people love the books she has just fallen in love with through the power of social media, and trying to sneak terrible puns into copy.
 She loves breakfast foods above all things, and will aggressively justify why Mean Girls is in her top three films when questioned, leaving you to wish you’d never asked and/or for early death.
 You can follow her on Twitter: @hatkinson_.
 You cannot follow her in real life.